soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - Ensure that you're auditing the same actions for all mailboxes so you have a consistent mailbox auditing policy across your organization.

 > [!TIP]
-> The important thing to remember is that with mailbox auditing on-by-default, you don't have to do anything to manage mailbox auditing.
+> The important thing to remember is that with mailbox auditing on by default, you don't have to do anything to manage mailbox auditing.
 However, if you want to learn more, change the behavior from the default settings, or turn it off altogether, this article can help you with that.

-## Verify mailbox auditing on-by-default is turned on
+## Verify mailbox auditing on by default is turned on

-To verify that mailbox auditing on-by-default is turned on for your organization, run the following command in  [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell):
+To verify that mailbox auditing on by default is turned on for your organization, run the following command in  [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell):

 ```
 Get-OrganizationConfig | FL AuditDisabled
 ```

-A value of **False** indicates that mailbox auditing on-by-default is enabled for your organization.
+A value of **False** indicates that mailbox auditing on by default is enabled for your organization.

-When mailbox auditing on-by-default is enabled for your organization (when the *AuditDisabled* property is set to **False**), the organizational setting will override the mailbox auditing setting for a specific mailbox.
-For example, if the *AuditEnabled* property for a mailbox is set to **False**, but mailbox auditing on-by-default is enabled for your organization, the default mailbox actions (describe in the previous section) will be audited for that mailbox.
-So if mailbox auditing was explicitly disabled for a specific mailbox, you will have to manually exclude that mailbox from mailbox auditing on-by-default.
+When mailbox auditing on by default is enabled for your organization (when the *AuditDisabled* property is set to **False**), the organizational setting will override the mailbox auditing setting for a specific mailbox.
+For example, if the *AuditEnabled* property for a mailbox is set to **False**, but mailbox auditing on by default is enabled for your organization, the default mailbox actions (describe in the previous section) will be audited for that mailbox.
+So if mailbox auditing was explicitly disabled for a specific mailbox, you will have to manually exclude that mailbox from mailbox auditing on by default.
 See the [Enable or disable mailbox auditing for specific users](#enable-or-disable-mailbox-auditing-for-specific-users) section in this article.

 ## Supported mailbox types

-The following table shows the mailbox types that are currently supported by mailbox auditing on-by-default:
+The following table shows the mailbox types that are currently supported by mailbox auditing on by default:

 |Mailbox type|Supported|Not supported|
 |:---------|:---------:|:---------:|